Essential oils – What Are they?

 12. Neroli Essential Oil For Blood Pressure Reduction

 The essential oil of neroli is extracted from the blossom of the Citrus aurantium plant also known as bitter orange.
 The oil is used as an ingredient in many cosmetics because of its antiinflammatory properties.
 A study was conducted on Citrus aurantium L. var. amara oil to find its effect on menopausal symptoms and stress.
-The randomized control trial found that neroli oil was effective in reducing blood pressure levels of postmenopausal women.
+The randomized control trial found that neroli oil was effective in reducing blood pressure levels of postmenopausal women, therefore such essential oils for menopause can provide natural relief.
 It also reduced stress.
 (4)

 Another research was conducted on middle aged women with hypertension.
 This study showed that an aroma massage with neroli oil (and carrier oil) reduced blood pressure in the women.
 This study was published on January 2013 in the Evidence-Based Complementary and Alternative Medicine.
 (5).